-Both developments are successes of the Good Friday regime.
+These are successes of the Good Friday regime.
 Peace and power-sharing have moderated a party that used to defend violence (Sinn Féin) and softened sectarian loyalties.

-If these trends continue, the unionists will have less and less incentive over time to change the political system.
+If these electoral trends continue, the unionists will have less and less incentive over time to change the political system.

 As long as they remain the first or second party, they are guaranteed one of Northern Ireland’s two prime ministerships.
 Although the second is called the “deputy” prime minister, he or she has the same powers as the first.
 They co-chair the executive, in which all the largest parties are automatically given ministerial posts.